Faraday Depolarization Study of a Radio Galaxy Using LOFAR Two-metre Sky Survey: Data Release 2: Results

-Figure \ref{fig:qvsu} presents the polarization vector in the complex plane, where the horizontal axis is q and the vertical axis is u.
-Ideally, without depolarization, the data would trace a circular arc of constant radius as \(\lambda^2\) changes.
-However, in the observed data the radius shrinks, showing that the polarization fraction decreases with increasing \(\lambda^2\).
-This contraction of the polarization vector's length is direct evidence of depolarization, and the best-fit model captures this trend adequately.
-Moreover, higher frequency data (red) near the centre suggest strong and coherent polarization, while lighter points (violet/blue) that spread outward indicate depolarization and more complex polarization behaviour at lower frequencies.
-This pattern is characteristic of Faraday depolarization in polarized radio sources.
 Finally, the posterior distribution of the best-fit model parameters along with $1-\sigma$ error bars is shown in Figure~\ref{fig:mcmc}.
 Note that the derived values of \( \psi_0 \) in Table~\ref{tab:best_fit_params} are not meaningful due to the lack of absolute calibration for the polarization angles.